 The weak financial foundations of an alarming number of Americans were exposed by the meltdown of “08-09”.
 Too many individuals/households, some with excellent incomes, were living on the bubble while not employing sound principles on how to manage personal finances.

 It is probably accurate to state that most adults are intuitively aware of timeless maxims such as, “do not live beyond your means” and “save for a rainy day”.
 The problem is that too many people simply don’t follow this advice.
-In the New Economy, Americans will have to seek information on how to manage personal finances and acquire the discipline to apply it.
+In the New Economy, Americans will have to seek information on how to manage digital signature personal finances and acquire the discipline to apply it.
 In addition to becoming better money managers, we must also find ways to earn more income in an environment of fewer jobs and stagnant salaries/wages

 Some of the elements comprising the “weak financial foundations” mentioned above are: